saku-kaarakainen/DotNetCoreVueTemplate/README.md

   - vuex
   - eslint
   - axios
-  - vuetify (Alpha version at the time of writing this)
+  - vuetify (Alpha version at the time of writing this update)
 - Backend
   - .NET Core 5.0
   - VueCliMiddleware